alex-kyriakou/music_app/README.md

 # A music app with basic player controllers and Animation.
-It icludes 3 tracks to listen.
+It includes 3 tracks to listen.